jjvanzon/Piano-Playing-Docs/methods/sheet-music-simplification.md

 I have autism and may be more distracted by visual details.
 Ignoring details may be beyond my control.
 That may be why note reading is extra difficult for me.

-I removed things like headers, footers, words, numbers, tempo, dynamics, measure numbers, expression symbols, bows, pedal, accolades, fingering numbers, repeated clefts and key signatures.
+I removed things like headers, footers, words, numbers, tempo, dynamics, measure numbers, expression symbols, bows, pedal, accolades, fingering numbers, repeated clefs and key signatures.

-Also I repeat accidentals (♭♯), because I cannot remember them very easily.
+Also I repeat accidentals (♭♯), because I cannot quite remember them while reading.
 Also avoiding B♯ C♭ E♯ F♭ if present.
 Also simplified note durations / voicing notation.
+Avoiding rest symbols if possible.
 Trying to keep right hand and left hand grouped and separated.

 The lines are also a bit thicker and the notes a bit larger.